Key Specs of Maruti Baleno

-Maruti Baleno Price: Maruti has priced the Baleno from Rs 5.98 lakh to Rs 9.30 lakh (ex-showroom Delhi).
+Maruti Baleno Price: Maruti Suzuki has now priced the hatchback from Rs 5.99 lakh to Rs 9.45 lakh (ex-showroom, Delhi).

-Maruti Baleno Variants: It is available in four trims: Sigma, Delta, Zeta, and Alpha.
+Maruti Baleno Variants: It is sold in four trims: Sigma, Delta, Zeta, and Alpha.

-Maruti Baleno Powertrain: It comes equipped with a 1.2-litre petrol engine (83PS/113Nm), mated to either a 5-speed MT or a CVT.
-The hatchback also gets a 1.2-litre Dualjet petrol engine with mild-hybrid tech (90PS/113Nm) paired with a 5-speed MT.
+Maruti Baleno Engine and Transmission: It comes with a 1.2-litre petrol engine (83PS/113Nm), mated to either a 5-speed MT or a CVT.
+The hatchback also gets a 1.2-litre Dualjet petrol engine with mild-hybrid tech (90PS/113Nm), paired with a 5-speed MT.
 Maruti claims a mileage of 21.01kmpl for the petrol-manual variants, while those with the CVT return 19.56kmpl.
 On the other hand, the mild-hybrid powertrain offers a claimed fuel efficiency of 23.87kmpl.

-Maruti Baleno Features: The Maruti Baleno is packed with features, including LED projector headlamps, a rearview camera, 16-inch alloy wheels, a 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto, auto climate control, push-button stop/start, and keyless entry.
+Maruti Baleno Features: The Baleno gets LED projector headlamps, a rearview camera, 16-inch alloy wheels, a 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto, auto climate control, push-button stop/start, and keyless entry.

-Maruti Baleno Safety: Standard safety features include rear parking sensors, ABS with EBD, ISOFIX child seat anchors, and dual front airbags across all variants.
+Maruti Baleno Safety: Standard safety features include rear parking sensors, ABS with EBD, ISOFIX child seat anchors, and dual front airbags.

 Maruti Baleno Price